vnik5287/kernel_rop/README.md

-# Linux Kernl ROP demo
+# Linux Kernel ROP demo

 This is a vulnerable Linux kernel driver used to demonstrate in-kernel privilege escalation ROP (Return Oriented Programming) chain in practice.
 The